TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Experiments

-\paragraph{User Study.} We further conducted a comprehensive user study to assess perceptual quality and human preference, involving 128 participants.
+We further conducted a comprehensive user study to assess perceptual quality and human preference, involving 128 participants.
 Each participant was randomly assigned 8 scenes; to ensure fairness, the display order of results from different methods was fully randomized.
-Participants rated the generated scenes on three criteria—Visual Fidelity (VF), Image Alignment (IA), and Physical Plausibility (PP)—using a 7-point scale.
-As shown in Table \ref{tab:user}, our method significantly outperforms all baselines on every criterion.
+Participants rated the generated scenes on three criteria---Visual Fidelity (VF), Image Alignment (IA), and Physical Plausibility (PP)---using a 7-point scale.
+As shown in \cref{tab:user}, our method significantly outperforms all baselines on every criterion.
 Our average score of 5.56 was substantially higher than the second-best method (3.57).
-Most importantly, when asked for an Overall Preference (OP), our results were selected in 83.13\% of cases, confirming that our generated scenes appear more realistic and are more persuasive to human evaluators.
+Most importantly, when asked for an Overall Preference (OP), our results were selected in 83.13\% of cases, confirming that our generated scenes are perceived as more realistic and physically plausible by human evaluators.